deehzee/ml-bookmarks/whatsnow.md

 ## Discipline

 The hardest part of self-learning is discipline.
 Discipline in making a plan, sticking to it, and following it through without getting distracted by the next shiny thing.
-This is my plan.
-This is what I need to stick to and follow through.
 Regularity is the key.

 <!--
 ## The Plan